What Are the Symptoms of Trench Mouth and How Is It Diagnosed?

 A simple oral exam by a dentist is enough for a diagnosis with the above symptoms, and the condition can be initially treated with a cleaning of the gums and teeth by a dental hygienist.

-To decrease infection, a dentist may prescribe antibiotics, along with an antibacterial rinse such as Colgate Total Advanced Pro-Shield Mouthwash.
+To decrease infection, a dentist may prescribe antibiotics, along with an antibacterial rinse.
 The rinse can also be used by the dental hygienist during the cleaning to help relieve the pain caused by the infected gums.

 Once the patient is relieved of the symptoms of this painful condition, regular visits to a dentist and dental hygienist will help prevent it from occuring again, and ensure a lifetime of healthy gums.